mellowtechie/wond696-dante/README.md

 ### Configure and test dante.

 If you are binding multiple IP's to your VPS pause and go do that first.
-For OVHcloud use the following guide and make sure the IP's bind and show up when you run `sudo ipconfig` before proceeding. https://support.us.ovhcloud.com/hc/en-us/articles/360014248820-How-to-Configure-IP-Aliasing-on-a-VPS
+For OVHcloud use the following guide and make sure the IP's bind and show up when you run `sudo ipconfig` before proceeding. https://support.us.ovhcloud.com/hc/en-us/articles/360014248820-How-to-Configure-IP-Aliasing-on-a-VPS.
+You may also need to review this to see how to assign multiple addresses on Ubuntu 20.10 with netplan.

 First rename the default conf file and then we will create a new one.
 Using `vi` as above lets create the danted.conf file.
 ```